 Kogod School of Business, American University – content for a large graphic installation on the history of business in Washington, DC, in celebration of the school’s 60th anniversary.

-Cultural Tourism DC - booklets for the Logan Circle, LeDroit Park/Bloomingdale and Anacostia Neighborhood Heritage Trails.
+Cultural Tourism DC – LeDroit Park/Bloomingdale and Anacostia Neighborhood Heritage Trails.

 Hillcrest Children & Family Center – content for a display on the Center’s first 200 years.

-Boss Shepherd’s restaurant - content for two large graphic wall installations on Boss Shepherd’s world and the history of downtown DC’s theater scene.
+Boss Shepherd’s restaurant (since closed) – content for two large graphic wall installations on Boss Shepherd’s world and the history of downtown DC’s theater scene.

-In addition, Prologue DC historians are leading an important long-term project: Mapping Segregation in Washington, DC.
-The goal of this effort is to display–through interactive online maps–the historic segregation of Washington’s housing, as well as schools, playgrounds and other public facilities.
-See our Mapping Segregation page on this site, as well as our Facebook page, for project updates.
+In addition, Prologue DC leads an important long-term project: Mapping Segregation in Washington DC.
+The goal of this effort is to display–through interactive online maps–the historic segregation of Washington’s housing, as well as its schools, playgrounds and other public spaces.
+See also our Facebook page, for project updates.